georgiansof/georgiansof/README.md

 - ⚡ Fun fact: ...
 -->

-- 📫 How to reach me: LinkedIn or, better, at georgian.sofronea@gmail.com
+- 📫 How to reach me: LinkedIn at [linkedin.com/georgiansofronea](https://www.linkedin.com/in/georgiansofronea/) or, better, at georgian.sofronea@gmail.com